shapiromatron/bmds-server/docs/inputs.rst

         "bmr": {
             "description": "A description of the BMR to use", "type": "object"
         },
+        "immediate": {
+            "description": "Should execution start immediately
+                            (and potentially block other requests)",
+            "type": "boolean",
+            "default": false
+        },
         "recommend": {
             "description": "Should best fitting model be recommended?",